buddhist-uni/buddhist-uni.github.io/_content/monographs/gone-to-dogs-in-ancient-india_bollee-willem-b.md

 openalexid: W357758067
 ---

-> The following lines intend to sketch [the dog's] relation to humans and their fellow quadrupeds and birds from the ancient [Indian] sources, as was done exhaustively for Greek and Latin literature long ago.
+> The following lines intend to sketch [dogs'] relation to humans and their fellow quadrupeds and birds from the ancient [Indian] sources, as was done exhaustively for Greek and Latin literature long ago.